rothsandro/eleventy-notes/Features/Dynamic Content/Render Filters.md

-Eleventy Notes provides a `renderAsList` filter that renders a list:
+The `renderAsList` filter renders the given collection as a list.

 ```njk
 {{ collections.notes | renderAsList | safe }}